chasingbob/keras-visuals/README.md

 ```python
 plotter = AccLossPlotter(graphs=['acc', 'loss'], save_graph=True)
 ```
 * *graphs* is a list of the different graphs we would like to plot.
+Available ('acc', 'loss')
 * *save_graph* tells the Plotter to save a screenshot when training is finished.